pjkack/vim/README.md

 BVIM: gVim 8.0 with Visual Studio extensions
 =======================================================

 BVIM is a version of gVim which adds a few features which helps working on large Visual Studio projects.
 The goal is to make all common programming actions take less than 500 ms on a fast machine.

-BVIM is supported on Windows 7 and builds with Visual Studio 2015 using src/vim_vs2015.sln.
+It is supported on Windows 7 and above, it builds with Visual Studio 2015 using src/vim_vs2015.sln, and it is developed and maintained by Jonas Kjellström and Per-Jonny Käck.

 boresln <.sln file | directory>
 ------------------------------------------------------